A Window to Nature

 Over Sixty Different Species, Over Nine Hundred Individuals

-The Japan Monkey Centre (JMC) exhibits the largest number of nonhuman primate species in the world - ranging from pygmy marmosets to gorillas.
+The Japan Monkey Centre (JMC) exhibits the largest number of nonhuman primate species in the world - ranging from marmosets to gorillas.

 Macaca fuscata yakui